Your mobile guide to visiting the Smithsonian. Discover what to see and do, search our collections, access

 Multimedia tours of the museum's permanent and temporary exhibitions.

-An unprecedented interactive journey through the National Portrait Gallery's iconic American Presidential collection on the iPad.
+An unprecedented interactive journey through the National Portrait Gallery's iconic American Presidential collection.

 Style and creativity meet in this bilingual (English and Brazilian Portuguese)

 tour of the second of the National Museum of African Art's "Artists in Dialogue"

 Americans reacted to the Emancipation Proclamation in different ways.
 Discover firsthand accounts of individual circumstances and reactions.

 Bilingual mobile guide to the new Infinity of Nations exhibition compatible with iPhone, iPod Touch, and the iPad.

 Tour the exhibition, listen to interviews, and vote for your favorite portrait for the People's Choice Award.